 There are far gentler alternatives out there

-They assess the formulation of the shampoo, deconstructing the shampoos to their constituent parts and describe the key ones in detail.
+They assess the formulation of the shampoo, deconstruct the shampoos into their constituent parts, and describe the key ones in detail.
 In addition, they highlight the presence of any one of over 100 ingredients that can potentially itch, irritate and exasperate your condition.

 We applied these same principles when choosing our best coal tar shampoo.
 For example, the winner is one of the gentlest dandruff shampoos we’ve reviewed.
 It’s not perfect, but compared with the others it washed slightly better and the fact that it was fragrance-free gave it another edge.
 That’s not to say it’s the best coal tar shampoo for you.
 For example, Scalp 18 shampoo contains slightly more coal tar but is fragrance heavy.
 They’re both outstanding shampoos, so we eventually chose the gentlest formulation.